 The Grand Canal,” a kaleidoscopic large-scale work mixing together two traditional Chinese instrumentalists (erhu and ruan), a Chinese opera singer, and a full symphony orchestra with chorus, was performed during a nationally televised celebration of the 60th anniversary of the founding of the People’s Republic of China.
 It received its US premiere by the Princeton (NJ) and Columbus (OH) symphonies under Rossen Milanov, and its European premiere by Ireland’s RTÉ National Symphony under Jiamin Song.

-Among his awards and honors are a Grammy nomination for Best Contemporary Classical Composition, a Sousa-ABA-Ostwald Award, the Indianapolis Symphony Orchestra Glick Award, the Minnesota Orchestra Composers Institute, first prize in the Washington International Competition for Composers, first prize in the ASCAP/Lotte Lehmann Art Song Competition, Symphony in C Composers Award, American Composers Orchestra Underwood Readings, Presser Music Award, three ASCAP Morton Gould Young Composers awards, and an Excellence Award of Large Symphonic Work in the 16th Musical Composition Award given (every five years) by the Ministry of Culture of China.
-Many of his commissions are supported by grants from the National Endowment for the Arts.
+Among his awards and honors are a Grammy nomination for Best Contemporary Classical Composition, a Sousa-ABA-Ostwald Award, the Indianapolis Symphony Orchestra Glick Award, the Minnesota Orchestra Composers Institute, first prize in the Washington International Competition for Composers, first prize in the ASCAP/Lotte Lehmann Art Song Competition, Symphony in C Composers Award, American Composers Orchestra Underwood Readings, Presser Music Award, three ASCAP Morton Gould Young Composers awards, and a William J. Beal Outstanding Faculty Award from the Michigan State University in recognition of his extraordinary creative accomplishments and dedication to serving students, colleagues, and the institution.
+Many of Zhou Tian’s commissions are supported by grants from the National Endowment for the Arts.
 In 2019, Beijing Music Festival named him “Artist of the Year.”

 Zhou’s music has been performed repeatedly at prestigious venues around the world, such as Carnegie Hall and Lincoln Center in New York, the Kennedy Center for the Performing Arts in Washington D.C., and National Centre for the Performing Arts in Beijing.
 He has served as composer-in-residence with the Shanghai Symphony, Tianjin Juilliard School, Reno Philharmonic, and Chicago’s Music In the Loft concert series.
 His works have been broadcast on NPR, PBS, and recorded on Cedille, Innova, Fanfare Cincinnati, Archimusic, and Pacific records.